Yad Vashem Archive

 As part of the effort to expand the Yad Vashem collections dealing with the experiences of the Jews during the Holocaust period, we are making concerted efforts to locate, document and collect original material.

 Every original item interests us, even the seemingly simplest object.
-The only limitation is that it be from the period before the war, from the Nazi rise to power until the liberation, the period immediately after the war including the DP camps, or the time of legal or illegal immigration to Eretz Israel.
+The only limitation is that it be originates from the period before the war, from between the Nazi rise to power and until the liberation, the period immediately after the war (including the DP camps), or the time of legal or illegal immigration to Eretz Israel.
 In addition, it is very important to us to hear the story behind each item.
 If necessary, we will accept copies of the original items.

 Through these items and the stories accompanying them we will be able to preserve the events of the Holocaust in a tangible way for future generations.

 Letters, postcards, personal documents: passports, identity cards, certificates, report cards and other ephemera, diaries, memoirs, poems, compositions, calendars, official correspondence with Jewish and non-Jewish organizations and offices, as well as any document related to the fate of the Jews during the 1930s, the war, or afterwards, extending into the 1950s.